yuxuanxc/tp/docs/UserGuide.md

 ## 1. Introduction
 TrackPad (TP) is a **desktop app for planning your trips and tracking tourist attractions, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a
 Graphical User Interface (GUI).
 If you can type fast, TP can get your itinerary planned faster than traditional GUI apps.

-### 1.1 Our target audience
-Travelholics, wanderlust
-- Loves traveling
-- Travelled to many places
-- Plans to travel to other countries in the future
+This user guide will show you how to use the commands and features available in TP.
+This app is built for people who would like to collate and store all their itineraries in one single app, and we welcome anyone who loves travelling to try out our app.

 --------------------------------------------------------------------------------------------------------------------